 Most kids love to talk, sing, imagine and create their own stories, and they love to move — everything of which happens in yoga as well.
 Thousands of years ago, the yogis developing the asana poses, lived close to the natural world and used animals and plants for inspiration of the poses.
 Kids will embrace the chance to assume the role of animals, trees, flowers, warriors in their yoga class.
 Who wouldn’t!

 When kids imitate the movements and sounds of nature, they will be that animal with all its features.
 Who didn’t pretended to be a tiger or a lion, when you played as a kid?
 How much fun was that!
 In yoga, kids can bark in Downwardfacing Dog, hiss like a cobra or roar like a lion.
 When kids come into lion pose, for example, they experience not only the power and behaviour of that fierce lion but also their sense of power.
 They will learn when to be aggressive and when to retreat.
 The physical movements introduce kids to yoga’s true meaning: union, expression, and honour for oneself and one’s part in the delicate web of life.

 Giving children the gift of yoga supports them tremendously in growing up to be confident, connected to themselves and every being and loving young adults.
 Kids yoga classes are not only an enjoyable and wild practice; most importantly, they are very creative and one of a kind.
-Have a look at our events page for any upcoming kid’s yoga classes in a studio near you.

 In need of a playful introduction to yoga for your children?
 Have a look at these two beautifully illustrated children’s books, Susan Verde‘s I Am Yoga and Zoo Zen – A Yoga Story for Kids by Kisten Fischer.